hackclub/blot/docs/assembly/ASSEMBLY.md

 Watch Blot turn the code into a real thing.

+### Send us a Postcard

+We're building a Blot art wall back at HQ.
+After you build your machine pick up a local postcard and draw your picture on the back.

+TODO: IMAGE OF MY POSTCARD (FRONT AND BACK)

 ### Debugging Common Issues

 Your Blot can draw quite precisely, poor performance is often due to: